Updated January 2021

-This monthly view of median prices for Palo Alto homes provides more insight into the ebb and flow of our real estate market.
+This Monthly Median Price provides additional insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
+Source: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.